Numerical study of unitary fermions in one spatial dimension: Introduction

 In this paper, I perform detailed numerical studies of few- and many-body systems confined to a harmonic trap and finite box, and present continuum limit extrapolated results for their energies and integrated contact densities.
 In \Sec{theory}, I summarize the salient features of the lattice description used for this study, discuss the role of parameters appearing in the lattice theory, parameter tuning and the continuum limit.
 In \Sec{world-line_representation}, I introduce a world-line representation for the partition function, and present explicit definitions for the physical observables of interest, including the energy of the system and integrated contact density (contact).
 In \Sec{simulation_details}, I present details pertaining to the algorithm used to simulate the theory, the simulation parameters considered, and the generation of statistical ensembles.
 In \Sec{analysis_and_results}, I discuss the analysis of data, including details relating to how continuum, infinite volume, and thermodynamic limit extrapolations were performed.
-In this section I present continuum extrapolated estimates for few- and many-body observables confined to a trap and a box, and for the case of many-body systems, present thermodynamic limit estimates for the energies and integrated contact densities.
+In this section I present continuum extrapolated estimates for few- and many-body observables confined to a trap and a box, and for the case of many-body systems, also present thermodynamic limit estimates for the energies and integrated contact densities.

 The many-body results for the Bertsch parameter presented in \Sec{analysis_and_results} were originally reported in \cite{PhysRevLett.109.250403}.
 In this paper, I go into greater detail regarding the analysis of those results, as well as present new results for the Bertsch parameter and integrated contact densities using ensembles of increased size.
 From the latter estimates, I determine the universal parameter $\zeta$ as well as make a third determination of the Bertsch parameter using additional input from a density-functional theory calculation.
 In \Sec{conclusion}, I summarize the results of this study and provide some concluding remarks.
-Finally in \App{thomas-fermi}, I derive the dependence of the trapped many-body energy on $\xi$ and $\zeta$ for a one-dimensional Fermi gas in the unitary regime, and provide a confirmation of \Eq{trapped_energy}.
-In \App{extrapolations}, I provide plots of all the continuum limit extrapolation results for few- and many-body observables of interest.
+Finally, in \App{thomas-fermi}, I derive the dependence of the trapped many-body energy on the parameters $\xi$ and $\zeta$, which were introduced in \Eq{bertsch_function}, and provide a confirmation of \Eq{trapped_energy} in the unitary limit.